 The WebLogic Security Service provides a powerful and flexible set of software tools for securing the subsystems and applications that run on a server instance.
-For details, see "Securing the WebLogic Security Service" in the Oracle Fusion Middleware Developing Web Applications, Servlets, and JSPs for Oracle WebLogic Server.
+For details, see "Securing Applications" in the document titled Oracle Fusion Middleware Securing a Production Environment for Oracle WebLogic Server.